Table of Contents:

 For a while, Dominica offered the cheapest second passport available at only USD 100,000.
 However, it is now tied in first place with St. Lucia.
 The process is simple: in exchange for a minimum donation of USD 100,000 to Dominica’s Economic Diversification Fund, you can expect to be granted full citizenship within 3 – 9 months.

 Dominica also offers the option of making a USD 200,000 investment in approved real estate.
-This might be preferred for those with more free funds available and who wish to recoup some of there investment in the future.
+This might be preferred for those with more free funds available and who wish to recoup some of their investment in the future.

 Dominica’s passport is quite strong and offers visa-free access to 139 countries.
 These include the Schengen area, the UK and Russia.

-St. Lucia’s program is younger than that of Dominica’s, but may be even better value-for-money.
+St. Lucia’s program is younger than that of Dominica’s, but maybe even better value-for-money.
 The minimum donation requirement is also USD 100,000 making it the joint cheapest option.
 Thereafter, it takes only 3-4 months to be granted full citizenship.